 And then we visited Phuket’s other lesser-known beaches.

 Did you know Phuket has more than thirty?
 These range from working beaches (Rawai) which have longtail boats taking visitors to nearby islands or hauling in the day’s seafood catch.
 There are also several nearly deserted beaches (Panwa, Laem Ka) as well as family friendly beaches (Kamala, Kata Noi, Bang Tao).
-The latter have cafés and restaurants as well as umbrellas and lounge chairs or mats, but didn’t have the crowds.
+The latter have cafés and restaurants as well as umbrellas and lounge chairs or mats but didn’t have the crowds.
 We visited nine beaches and Kamala was our favorite.

 Phuket’s prices: Reasonable but not budget friendly

-Phuket’s prices – both for tourists and for expats – hovered around mid range and went up exponentially from there.
+Phuket’s prices – both for tourists and for expats – hovered around mid-range and went up exponentially from there.
 This is relative to other cities in Thailand, not the world in general.

 From what we observed, Phuket is not very suitable for people looking for things to do on a budget.
-That’s not to say there aren’t free things to do, because there are: hiking, relaxing on beaches, visiting viewpoints, to name a few.
+That’s not to say there aren’t free things to do because there are: hiking, relaxing on beaches, visiting viewpoints, to name a few.
 But in terms of organized tours and guided activities, the prices are more expensive than similar things to do at any other beach town we’ve been to (Hua Hin, Ao Nang, Koh Mak, Koh Chang, Chumphon, and Koh Lanta).
 In other words, if you want to go on a group tour, take a cooking class, or have a spa treatment, expect to pay significantly more in Phuket than most other beach towns for something similar.

-Grocery store and produce market prices were the same to the prices we’ve found in other popular expat cities.
+Grocery store and produce market prices were the same as the prices we’ve found in other popular expat cities.
 We didn’t see a jump in gas prices and thought our two-week car rental price of 4,600 THB was a steal (330 THB per day).
 Items that were more expensive included hotels (based on seasonal rates), touristy Thai restaurant prices, beer, and mixed drinks.

 There’s no point in sugar-coating it: driving in Phuket was a bit scary.
 To make a long story short, the drivers in Phuket were, to various degrees: